 If you’re interested in learning more, I’ve got a full “The Adventures of Leonardo the Drone” book review here.

 Price: The paperback version is $9.90, or upgrade to the hardcover for $19.90.
 If you’re on a budget, or just don’t want physical stuff, there’s also a Kindle version for $3.90.

 Where to buy: Amazon

-A great drone children’s book series with international flair: Ariel & Friends
+A great drone children’s book series with an international flair: Ariel & Friends

 The folks over at non-profit WeRobotics have an incredible series of children’s books called “Ariel & Friends” that I love not just because they expose kids to drones, but also because they expose kids to stories of other countries.
 In reading this book, you’ll learn about drones for good, being put to work in use cases relevant to people from other countries who need to solve different challenges than what American kids might otherwise be aware of.
 And yes, Ariel is the name of the drone who reappears throughout the series.

 The first book in the series, “The Magic of Mangroves,” tells the story of Claudia, a young girl from the indigenous community of Bocas del Toro in Panama, who is passionate about protecting her beautiful island after a dangerous storm with the help of Ariel.
 Another story highlights the “Flying Hospital” based on the Nepal Flying Labs, while yet another dubbed “the Big Birdie Count” is based on work from the Senegal Flying Labs.

 Price: Available upon request (depending on order size and shipping location)

 A children’s book series from the folks at Women and Drones: “Drone Girls”

 Women and Drones is an online community that has a big presence in the drone industry.
 While the group does all sorts of work, it is mostly notable for two big contributions to the drone industry: